slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-Sometimes we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it without any fanfare.
+Often we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

 > *'Comparison is the thief of joy.' -- Theodore Roosevelt*

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*

-> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*
+> *'You can’t be grateful and angry simultaneously.'

-> *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
+'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*

 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*